Perfect Whipped Fresh Ricotta

 I used it on this radicchio and blue cheese flatbread.
 Yum.
 I spooned it onto crostini and topped that with squares of roasted red pepper.
 Then I topped even more with roasted tomatoes.

-Then I stuffed in under the skin of some chicken thighs and roasted that.
+Then I stuffed in under the skin of some chicken thighs and roasted them.

 It would be great in sandwiches such as a BLT or as part of a grilled cheese or layered in with some leftover roast beef or pork.